-Following the green line projected on her heads up display, she continued on her patrol.
+Following the green line projected on her heads-up display, she continued her patrol.
 Twisted metal pieces and spalled concrete slabs littering the ground forced her on a non-linear path.
-With each step her boots crunched on the debris-littered ground.
+With each step, her boots crunched on the debris-littered ground.

 Tilting back at the waist, she gazed up.
 Skeletal black metal created geometric windows on the writhing sky above.
-The web of supports were all that remained of the dome that once kept the ammonia-laced atmosphere out.
-Outside winds now reached the once sheltered habitat.
+That web of supports was all that remained of the dome that once kept the ammonia-laced atmosphere out.
+The toxic winds now reached the once sheltered habitat.

-Once this was the recreation dome of a colony numbering thirty-thousand—most of whom didn’t make it to safety the day it happened.
-This dome, along with the seven others, all failed simultaneously.
+Once, this was the recreation dome of a colony numbering thirty thousand—most of whom didn’t make it to safety the day it happened.
+The day this dome, along with the seven others, all failed simultaneously.
 Bad sealant, they said, but she doubted that was really what happened—especially now that they had sent her in.
 Soldiers like her were never sent in for just a ‘sealant’ issue.

 She rounded a corner.
 Wreckage of an amusement park stretched out before her.
 Although only six months had passed since the dome opened to the atmosphere, the equipment appeared weathered over decades, or even a century.
 She took a picture and continued on.

-A squeal of grinding metal drew her attention.
+A few minutes later, a squeal of grinding metal drew her attention.
 She swung her weapon towards the sound’s origin and waited.

 Her heads-up displays identified the crumpled contraption as a carousel.
-The original form of the ride appeared as a green line drawing on top of her view.
-Mythical creatures such as horses, giraffes, reindeer, pigs and even an orca once toured children in circles just for fun.
-She couldn’t imaging how riding in circles could be fun.
+The original form of the ride appeared as a green line drawing at the top of her view.
+Mythical creatures such as horses, giraffes, reindeer, pigs, and even an orca once toured children in circles just for fun.
+She couldn’t imagine how riding in circles could be fun.

 A gust of wind made the wreckage move, grinding the pieces together.
 That was the sound that had drawn her attention—nothing to worry about.